At Kendal~Crosslands Communities, we’ve compiled a list of our most Frequently Asked

 What does the monthly fee cover?
 Do they increase?

 Your monthly fee covers most living expenses including Lifecare.
-Services include but are not limited to: lawn maintenance, snow shoveling, home maintenance, housekeeping, one meal per day, transportation, health services, and more.
-Click here for a detailed list.
-There are annual adjustments to the monthly fees to cover the increased costs of delivering services such as food, labor, and utility costs as well as capital improvements community wide.
-We work diligently to keep these increases as small as possible, and over the past five years.
-Our average rate of increase has been 2.86%.
+Services include but are not limited to: landscaping and yard care; general maintenance in your home, snow removal, housekeeping every other week, one meal per day, transportation, health services, and more.
+There are annual adjustments to the monthly fees to cover the increased costs of delivering services such as food, labor, and utility costs as well as capital improvements community-wide.
+We work diligently to keep these increases as small as possible.

 What if I have long-term care insurance?